iric-soft/km/README.rst

 Each line represents a path that was constructed from the target sequence.

 * Sample: name of the Jellyfish kmer table queried
-* Region: The variant chromosome region
+* Region: the variant chromosome region
-* Location: The variant chromosome position
+* Location: the variant chromosome position
-* Type: The variant type
+* Type: the variant type
-* Removed: ...
+* Removed: number of nucleotides removed
-* Added: ...
+* Added: number of nucleotides added spliced | unspliced
 * Abnormal: estimated expression level for the mutated allele (coverage)
 * Normal: estimated expression level for the target
 * Ratio: estimated ratio for the mutated allele represented by this path